j-salvador/barbie2016/Test/Readme.md

-This folder is used to store our test
+This folder is used to store test programs